 It was the time of the Harlem Renaissance (1918 – mid 1930s), a flowering of African American art and literature.
 It was the Jazz Age, the Roaring Twenties, and Hughes was one of its leaders.
 His poetry was jazz poetry.
 Don’t you wish you could spend a night in Harlem in that time?
 Harlem is still an amazing place, but it must have been beautiful.

-He was a wanderer who traveled the world.
-Hughes even worked as a correspondent in 1937 during the Spanish Civil War.
+Hughes was a wanderer who traveled the world.
+He even worked as a correspondent in 1937 during the Spanish Civil War.
 Traveling gives you a perspective that you can’t get at home.
 You start to recognize the universality of the human condition in all its best and worst expressions.
+At some level, you have to leave your country in order to fully understand it.

 Langston Hughes Translated Spanish Writers